jasonatwood/DataDictionary/README.md

 - colname_chars_replace_underscore: string of invalid characters to be replaced with an underscore
 - colname_chars_replace_custom: dict of characters and their replacement value
 - colname_chars_remove: string of characters to be removed
+- sample_data: None or integer > 0, default 500; number of records to include in a sample_data sheet in output file.
+If None is passed, the sheet is omitted from the output file.
 - pandas.read_csv() or pandas.read_excel() arguments

 **process_directory**(source_dir=*filepath*, dest_dir=*filepath*, **kwargs)\